ClimateSmartAgCollab/HUB-Harmonization/README.md

 ## Harmonization HUB structure

-###  Folder data_standards
+* **Folder data_standards**: Work on harmonizing data by the creation of new standards is done in this folder.
-Work on harmonizing data by the creation of new standards is done in this folder.
+* **Discussions**: Use the built in Discussions to connect with the community.

 ## Get help with GitHub and using the Harmonization HUB
 * [Markdown Cheatsheet for writing in GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)